 He has a strong interest in mantaining the unique qualities and historical significance of the Abbotsford Convent area, where he has a studio.
 Over the last year, Rick has been painting the surrounding area and will be exhibiting these paintings at the Abbotsford Convent, on October 10th.

 “My work is produced without the use of performance enhancing drugs, apart from an occasional chocolate and glass of beer at night.” says Rick.

 “The natural world, its beauty and the interaction between people and the built form provide constant inspiration for me.
 Many of my paintings are from the coast or from travel.
 By painting I try to transport the viewer to that warm sunny day spent lying on the beach or playing in the surf with friends, that one remembers in a dreamy haze of fragmented colour and shape.
 My images are calm, and sensitive.
 Walking in long grasses, soft breezes gently brushing past.
 This is also reflected in how I use a paint brush.
 Varied strokes on the canvas that unfold and tell a story that the viewer can enter.
 The 2016 exhibition ‘Water on the other side’ was influenced by artists such as Margaret Olley, Edward Manet and David Hockney.
 The subjects come from near Point King in Sorrento.
 Painting water, sky and objects at different times of the day”. — Rick Matear

-Rick Matear was born in 1960 and graduated from the Victorian College of the Arts in 1981, during which time he was awarded the Sara Levi Scholarship.
+Rick Matear was born in 1960 Graduating in 1981 at the Victorian College of the Arts during which time he was awarded the Sara Levi Scholarship.

-Rick has had a strong and successful career of painting spanning over 35 years.
-Usually exhibiting twice a year, Rick has enjoyed exhibitions in Melbourne, South Australia, Canberra and Internationally, London.
+Rick has had a strong and successful career of painting for over 35 years.
+One or two solo exhibitions each year in Melbourne, South Australia, Canberra and Internationally, London.

 Name: Rick Matear